A great sightseeing place for a rainy day

 In the History Department, there are items that range from the Ryukyu period to present day, showing how Okinawa has changed over time.

 In the Folk Tradition Department, an exhibit uses a diorama to provide a glimpse of what life has been like for those living in Okinawa from pre-war to modern times.

-There is also a free space in the museum that has interactive experience kits related to the permanent exhibits, which are available to look at, listen to, and touch.
+There is also a free space in the museum that has interactive experience kits related to the permanent exhibits, and these are available to look at, listen to and touch.
 There are also exhibits that study the wisdom of our Okinawan ancestors, and these are introduced separately.
 The Okinawa Prefectural Museum & Art Museum offers a great opportunity to expand your knowledge of Okinawa when rainy days get in the way of sightseeing.